pugjs/pug/Readme.md

     $ make jade.min.js

-  By default Jade inlines its utility functions within the template functions generated, such as `escape()` and `attrs()`.
-Jade also instruments templates with line number statements such as `__.lineno = 3` for debugging purposes.
+  By default Jade instruments templates with line number statements such as `__.lineno = 3` for debugging purposes.
 When used in a browser it's useful to minimize this boiler plate, you can do so by passing the option `{ compileDebug: false }`, and `{ inline: false }`.
 The following template

     p Hello #{name}